vxnuaj/NEOCORTEX/Neurons/Mathematics/Reduced Row Echelon Form.md

 Reduced Row Echelon Form can be attained via [[Gaussian Elimination]].

 Any matrix in Reduced Row Echelon Form is in [[Row Echelon Form]]

+Through Reduced Row Echelon Form, we're able to find the basis vectors of the row space of a matrix.